deebot/ROSDev_Guide/README.md

  Keep the terminal in forground where the turtle_teleop_key node is running.
 You will be able to move the turtle.

-### <u>Activity2: Controlling turtle in TurtleSim using  Python Publisher</u>
+### <u>Activity2: Controlling turtle in TurtleSim using  static command line publisher

 The turtlesim_node can also be controlled by nodes written in python.
 In order to write it.
-We need to know the  understand which topic is responsible for messages related to movement of turtle.
+We need to know the  understand which topic is responsible for messages related to movement of turtle and the format in which it takes the data.

 - List available nodes